metacpan/metacpan-cpan-extracted/distros/I/IO-FD/README.md

 Currently this module is focused on Unix/Linux systems, as this is the natural habitat of a file descriptor.

+# IMPORTANT VERSION DIFFERENCES

+## v0.2.0 and later

+**New functions:**

+`accept4`, `accept_multiple`, `sendfile`

+**Changes:**

+All functions creating a new fd now behave more perlish and apply the CLOEXEC if larger than `$^F`  to prevent fd leakage.
+This may result in an extra system call you didn't need if your program never calls `exec`.
+To disable this, increase the value of `$^F`.

+Functions now throw **exceptions** when output variables (fds) are read only when they need to be writable.
+This matches perl behaviour in the same scenario for `sysopen` etc.

+When function input fd variables doesn't look like an fd (an IV), a **warning** 'IO::FD::xxxx called with something other than a file descriptor' is generated, return value is `undef` and the `$!` variable is set to `EBADF` (bad file descriptor>).
+This is analogous to perl behaviour when checking for valid GLOB/refs with `sysread` and friends.

 # WHERE SHOULD I USE THIS MODULE?

 ## Networking ...
 Oh Yes